3 Days in London: The Ultimate London Itinerary for First-Timers

 Disclosure: This post may contain affiliate links; more info here.

 So, you’re spending 3 days in London.
-The city is large, bustling, packed with incredible architecture, ancient monuments, great international food, amazing shopping (or window shopping!).
+The city is large, bustling, packed with incredible architecture, ancient monuments, great international food, and amazing shopping (or window shopping!).
 You could live in London your entire life and never see it all.

 Here’s the thing: London is massive, and as a visitor, there are endless attractions to occupy your time.
 So you’re going to need a plan.
 And a good one at that.